Umi Umi

 - Brand reveal sequence UMI text built letter by letter across the sky, a crowd-facing brand reveal designed to photograph at scale and dominate social sharing from opening night.

-- Camera-optimised finale Every sequence timed for mobile capture from ground level, giving the Umi Umi team cinematic launch content across dragon, pagoda, text, and finale formations.
+- Camera-optimised finale Every sequence timed for mobile capture from ground level, giving the Umi Umi team cinematic launch content across dragon, character, pagoda, UMI text, and finale formations.

 On-Site Execution